 Structured Notes Risk - Structured notes are complex instruments consisting of a bond component and an imbedded derivative component that adjusts the security's risk-return profile.
 There are both principal-at-risk and principal-protected notes.
 Principal-protected notes offer full principal protection, subject to the credit risk of the issuer, even if the market is down at the note's maturity.
-Principal-atrisk notes offer no principal protection, and an investor can lose some or all of their invested principal at maturity.
+Principal-at-risk notes offer no principal protection, and an investor can lose some or all of their invested principal at maturity.
 A structured note will result in loss of principal if the reference asset declines by more than the stated buffer or barrier level, either at maturity, or on a scheduled observation date.
 Structured notes are classified as senior unsecured debt and are therefore subject to the risk of default.
 They lack liquidity, are not listed on securities exchanges, and do not participate in dividends.
 Typically, the issuer will maintain a secondary market; but there is no obligation to do so.
 Therefore, there may be little to no secondary market available.
 To the extent a secondary market may exist, a sale in the secondary market prior to maturity may result in a significant discount in the sale price of the note resulting in a loss of principal.
 Structured notes are also subject to credit and call risks.
 The credit risk involves a situation where, if the issuer were to default on its payment obligations, you may not receive any amount owed under the structured note and you could lose your entire principal investment.
 Certain notes may be callable automatically or at the option of the issuer.
-If a note is called, the investor will not receive any interest payments that would have been payable for the remainder of the term of the note.
-Depending on the nature of the linked asset or index, the market risk of the structured note may include changes in equity or commodity prices, changes in interest rates or foreign exchange rates, or market volatility.
+If a note is called, the investor will not receive any interest payments that would have been payable for the remainder of the structured note may include changes in equity or commodity prices, changes in interest rates or foreign exchange rates, or market volatility.
 After issuance, structured notes may not be re-sold on a daily basis and thus may be difficult to value given their complexity.